Classifying spaces of finite groups of tame representation type: Loops on : one class of involutions Loops on BGٛ₂: one class of involutions

 In this section we begin the examination of Case~\ref{case:D1}.
 This is the case where $G$ has a dihedral Sylow $2$-subgroup $\D$, and one conjugacy class of involution.
 In this case, $G$ has no subgroup of index two, and it has three isomorphism classes of simple modules in the principal block.

-\begin{remark} As we have already mentioned, Theorem~\ref{th:Oliver} shows that up to quasi-isomorphism, $C^*BG$ only depends on the fusion, and according to Proposition~\ref{pr:BGtwohatD}, for dihedral Sylow $2$-subgroups this only depends on $|\D|$ and the number of simple modules.
+\begin{remark} As we have already mentioned, Theorem~\ref{th:Oliver} shows that up to quasi-isomorphism, the $A_\infty$ algebra $H^*BG$ only depends on the fusion, and according to Proposition~\ref{pr:BGtwohatD}, for dihedral Sylow $2$-subgroups this only depends on $|\D|$ and the number of simple modules.
 In fact more is true.
-Linckelmann~\cite{Linckelmann:1994a} has proved that all blocks of finite groups with dihedral defect groups of a given order, and three isomorphism classes of simple modules, are derived equivalent.
+Linckelmann, in Theorem~1 of~\cite{Linckelmann:1994a}, has proved that all blocks of finite groups with dihedral defect groups of a given order, and three isomorphism classes of simple modules, are derived equivalent.
 Explicit derived equivalences are described in that paper, and in the case of principal blocks, it can be checked that the derived equivalence may be chosen to take the trivial module to the trivial module.
-The endomorphism DGA of the trivial module is a derived invariant up to quasi-isomorphism, and is also quasi-isomorphic to $C^*BG$. \end{remark}
+The endomorphism DGA of the trivial module is a derived invariant up to quasi-isomorphism, and is also quasi-isomorphic to the $A_\infty$ algebra $H^*BG$. \end{remark}

 Let $G$ be a group with dihedral Sylow $2$-subgroup $\D$ of order $4q$, $q\ge 1$, and one conjugacy class of involutions.
 By Proposition~\ref{pr:BGtwohatD}, for the purpose of studying $BG\twohat$, we may assume that $G=PSL(2,p)$ for a suitable prime $p\equiv 1 \pmod{4}$.
-In this case, the principal block $B_0$ of $\kG$ has three simple modules, $\kk$, $\MM$ and $\NN$, whose $\Ext^1$ quiver is as follows:
+In this case, by Theorem~2 of Erdmann~\cite{Erdmann:1977a} and Lemma~6.1 of Erdmann~\cite{Erdmann:1987a}, the principal block $B_0$ of $\kG$ has three simple modules, $\kk$, $\MM$ and $\NN$, whose $\Ext^1$ quiver is as follows:

 The relations are